Stimpunks/Why-Sheets/Behaviorism.md

 - [References](#references)
 - [Signatories](#signatories)

-## Behaviorism measures the surface, badly. {#behaviorism-measures-the-surface-badly}
+## Behaviorism measures the surface, badly.

 - [Behaviorism is a theory of learning that focuses on observable behaviors and environmental stimuli.](https://www.verywellmind.com/behavioral-psychology-4157183)
 - [Behaviorism only looks at observable behavior which can be measured.
 It doesn’t take into account thoughts, genetics, anxiety, trauma, health, or emotions because those things cannot be measured.](https://neuroclastic.com/2021/04/08/what-is-aba-and-does-it-work/)